Donate to FCPS

 Fairfax County Public Schools accepts donations of new and used photography equipment for classroom use.
 Photography equipment must be in working condition.

-Fairfax County Public Schools accepts gently used and dry cleaned formal dresses and accessories, and provides them for free to students through an annual Prom Dress Shop at Fair Oaks Mall, Classroom on the Mall.
+Fairfax County Public Schools accepts gently used and dry cleaned formal dresses and accessories, and provides them for free to students through an annual Prom Dress Shop.
 Donations of tuxedos are not accepted.

-FCPS does not accept physical donations of backpacks or school supplies, but works with many local organizations that do via the Collect for Kids effort.
-Collect for Kids is a county-wide coordinated effort related to school supplies and backpacks.
-See the list of strategic team members for more information.
+FCPS does not accept physical donations of backpacks or school supplies, but will share best practices on collection efforts for interested groups.
+These groups may be connected directly to one of the many local organizations that work with the Collect for Kids effort.
+Collect for Kids is a county-wide coordinated effort related to the collection and distribution of school supplies and backpacks in Fairfax County.

 Fairfax County Public Schools accepts donated working science equipment and supplies provided they meet acceptable specifications, regardless of whether they are donated centrally or to a particular school facility.
 The equipment and supplies are valuable for teaching purposes to supplement our standard curriculum.